 4. More Individual Care

 Staffing is another important aspect of these types of communities to consider.
-You’ll want your loved one to receive high-quality care in their assisted living community.
-Since for-profit organizations will look for the best ways to turn a profit, having fewer healthcare professionals can mean fewer expenses.
-At a nonprofit living community, the amount you spend will go directly toward the salaries of those caring for your loved one.
+You’ll want your loved one to receive high-quality care in their assisted living, memory care, or skilled nursing community.
+Since for-profit organizations will look for the best ways to maximize profits, having fewer healthcare professionals can mean fewer expenses.
+At a non-profit living community, the amount you spend will go directly toward the salaries of those caring for your loved one.

-A smaller organization may translate into a better staff-to-resident ratio, ensuring residents receive more individual attention and care from providers.
-More staff also means residents can create more profound, meaningful connections with staff and a greater sense of well-being.
+A smaller organization may translate into a better staff-to-resident ratio, providing opportunities for residents to receive more individual attention and care from providers.
+More staff also means residents can create more profound, meaningful connections with staff and experience a greater sense of well-being.

 5. Focus on Community

 High-quality care goes beyond essential medical attention.
-It includes the mental and social benefits of a community.
-Ensure the assisted living community you choose for your loved one provides life enrichment that benefits their well-being.
-Social outings and compassionate care ensure your family member flourishes in their new community.
-The shared values between residents, staff and board members can help unify them and strengthen connections.
+It includes the social and emotional benefits of a community.
+Ensure the senior living community you choose for your loved one provides life enrichment that benefits their well-being.
+Social outings and compassionate care help your family member flourish in their new community.
+The shared values between residents, team members, and board members can help unify them and strengthen connections.

-Christian Living Communities is a nonprofit organization that provides high-quality, compassionate care for older adults.
-We believe in the power of community and embracing each person’s unique contributions.
-Our communities offer an engaging and exciting lifestyle for all residents, where they can live with dignity and respect.
+Christian Living Communities is a non-profit organization that provides high-quality, compassionate care for older adults.
+We believe in the power of community, citizenship, and embracing each person’s unique contributions.
+Our communities offer an engaging lifestyle for all residents, where they can live with dignity and respect.

 To learn more or find a senior community near you, contact us today.